victotciv/devCamp-portfolio/README.md

 For more information on how to use Cloud9, visit http://docs.c9.io for our documentation.
 If you want, you can also go watch some training videos at http://www.youtube.com/user/c9ide.

-Good luck with the coding!
+Good luck with the coding!# devCamp-portfolio